Marine conservation: Overabundance

 Overabundance can occur when the population of a certain species cannot be controlled naturally or by human intervention.
 The domination of one species can create an imbalance in an ecosystem, which can lead to the demise of other species and of the habitat.
 Overabundance occurs predominately among invasive species.

+Overfishing can contribute to overabundance due to eliminating an ecosystem's natural predator.
+This disrupts the natural food chain and allows species to grow without regulation.
+Not only does this create overpopulation with specific species, but it also makes changes within the structure of the environments ecosystem.

 Introduced species

 The international shipping trade has led to the establishment of many marine species beyond their native ranges.
 Some of these can have adverse consequences, such as the North pacific seastar which was introduced to Tasmania, Australia.
 Vectors for the translocation of organisms include hull biofouling, the dumping of ballast water and dumping of water from marine aquaria.
 A tank of ballast water is estimated to contain around 3,000 non-native species.
 Once established, it is difficult to eradicate an exotic organism from an ecosystem.

 The San Francisco Bay is one of the places in the world that is the most impacted by foreign and invasive species.
 According to the Baykeeper organization, 97 percent of the organisms in the San Francisco Bay have been compromised by the 240 invasive species that have been brought into the ecosystem.
 Invasive species in the bay such as the Asian clam have changed the food web of the ecosystem by depleting populations of native species such as plankton.
 The Asian clam clogs pipes and obstructs the flow of water in electrical generating facilities.
 Their presence in the San Francisco Bay has cost the United States an estimated one billion dollars in damages.

+Conservation practices have been put in place in order to address these invasive species.
+In order to diminish the impact humans have had to the environment, countries established stronger policies and regulations, particularly within their shipping practices like ballast water discharge.
+These practices can allow non-native species to disperse into new environments and disrupt the already established ecosystems.